 The ASP manages (provision, update, delete) the PFDs through the NEF (PFDF).
 The PFD(s) are transferred to the SMF through the NEF (PFDF).
 The PFDF is a logical functionality in the NEF which receives PFD(s) from the ASP through the NEF, stores the PFD(s) in the UDR and provides the PFD(s) to the SMF(s) either on the request from ASP PFD management through NEF (PFDF) (push mode) or on the request from SMF (pull mode).
 The PFDF functionality is a service provided by the NEF.

 The ASP may provide/update/remove PFDs with an allowed delay to the NEF (PFDF).
-Upon reception of the request from the ASP, the NEF (PFDF) shall check if the ASP is authorized to provide/update/remove those PFD(s) and request the allowed delay.
+Upon reception of the request from the ASP, the NEF (PFDF) checks if the ASP is authorized to provide/update/remove those PFD(s) and request the allowed delay.
 The NEF (PFDF) may be configured with a minimum allowed delay based on SLA to authorize the allowed delay provided by the ASP.
-When ASP and requested allowed delay are successfully authorized, the NEF (PFDF) shall translate each external Application Identifier to the corresponding Application Identifier known in the core network.
+When both the requesting ASP and the requested allowed delay are successfully authorized, the NEF (PFDF) translates each external Application Identifier to the corresponding Application Identifier known in the core network.
 The NEF (PFDF) stores the PDF(s) into the UDR.

-The Application identifier is an index to a set of application detection rules configured in UPF.
-It is an identifier that can be mapped to a specific application traffic detection rule
+The Application Identifier is simply an index to a set of application detection rules configured in the UPF.
+It is an identifier that can be mapped to a specific application traffic detection rule.

 The procedure is depicted by the following diagram: